Sophie Brzeska

-Sophie Suzanne Brzeska or Sophie Gaudier-Brzeska (born Zofia Brzeska; 8 June 1872 – 17 March 1925) was a Polish writer and artistic muse most noted for being the companion of the artist Henri Gaudier-Brzeska.
+Sophie Suzanne Brzeska or Sophie Gaudier-Brzeska (born Zofia Brzeska; 6 June 1872 – 17 March 1925) was a Polish writer and artistic muse most noted for being the companion of the artist Henri Gaudier-Brzeska.

 Brzeska and Gaudier met in 1910 in Paris and began an intense relationship.
 Henri annexed her surname although they never married.
 Much of what scholars and historians have been able to trace about Sophie Brzeska has come from her personal correspondence with Gaudier.
 H. S. Ede acquired her papers after her death and drew extensively on her writing when he published A Life of Gaudier-Brzeska (1930).

 Early years

 Sophie Brzeska was born in Łączki Brzeskie, Galicia, Austria-Hungary (now Poland) in 1872 to a large family of noble descent on her mother's side.
-Her childhood was difficult and she did not receive a sufficient education.
+Her childhood was difficult and she did not receive a good education.

 Her paternal grandfather was a landowner, and her father studied as a lawyer.
 Brzeska described her father as "a good-for-nothing spendthrift [who] had dissipated his estates to the point of bankruptcy".
 She has described her mother as "weary" and her father as "womanising", both believing she was a "burden needing to be married off" against her will.

-Brzeska was left suicidal by her family's attempts to marry her off, and in 1899 she fled to the West to become a writer.
+Brzeska was left suicidal by her family's attempts to marry her off, and in 1899 she fled west to become a writer.

 She accepted a succession of jobs as governess in various cities, including in Paris, Philadelphia, New York, London, Krakow and in Switzerland.
 Despite her lack of education, her love of reading and ambition to become a writer helped her gain employment.

 She resided in the United States for several years.
 These ventures with other people's families left her contemplating suicide.